 In other words, by refusing to like or favorite, I was more social.
 It’s enough reason for me to keep at it.
 For me, I’m going to continue not liking the like.
 Anyone care to join me?

 Crystal Thieringer lives in Ottawa, Ontario where many people think she spends her time writing stories.
 The truth is she studies the habits of hairy woodpeckers, cardinals and chickadees as they freeload from the feeders hanging from the tree outside her window.
-She is also one of Two-LIPs (live-in-persons) at the beck and call of Lynxy and Sydney, resident cats.
-Three times each week, she blogs at Muse & Meander.
-She is currently working on a contemporary YA series.
+She is also one of Two-LIPs (live-in-persons) at the beck and call of Oliver and Sydney, resident cats.

 Surely, there is a punch line waiting for a story with that introduction.
 My story about a Canadian, a Norwegian and an American meeting in Montreal includes crepes, a hotel evacuation with six fire trucks loaded with Montreal’s finest firemen, and a train evacuation just fifteen miles away from my final destination.
 Please – someone work all that into a joke!